Friends of the Wild Flower Garden

 On May 22nd, 2011 a powerful tornado began its destructive path near Glenwood Ave and Theodore Wirth Parkway, just west of the old spring.
 There was damage within Eloise Butler Wildflower Garden, but the heaviest damage was just to the north, including the area of the old spring.
 The photo of the Garden entrance road was taken by Judy Remington just after the storm.
 The other three photos show the condition of the site 14 months later on July 25, 2012.
 Gone are the trees and the appearance of previous landscaping.
 Water still drips from the pipe outlet of the spring, but all is abandoned and nature begins her reclaiming process.
 (Site photos - G. B. Bebeau).

 In 2014 the hand pump handle was removed so that people could not attempt to pump water as testing indicated the well had contaminant issues.
-In 2018 the contaminants of bacteria and arsenic exceeded maximum allowed levels.
+In 2018 the contaminants of bacteria and arsenic exceeded maximum allowed levels so the site was closed off.
 The 1st photo shows the pump in the Summer of 2014.
 The second photo shows the scene after the pump, well pipe, concrete pad and valve box were removed on June 25, 2018 and the well capped.
+Only the catchment basin retaining wall remains.